danielharrell/does_music_move/does_music_move.md

 this problem to be important.
 To explain why,
 I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
 For we talk, and think, not just as if music moved, but as if *anything* moved.
 But this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
-To see this, consider again how our hand moves as it follows the rise and fall of a melody.
-The hand itself may be spatial, but its motion is just as temporal as the melody.
-It too is composed of the places moved between, and has to become what it is over an interval of time.
-But this seems to mean there isn't really a space for the hand to move in, just like there isn't a space for the melody to move in.
+Space preventing the melody from moving continuously through it, and to remain unchanged through every change of place.
+But these are not sufficient to distinguish the sense in which something merely occupies every such place from a sense in which it is indeed moving through every such place. space from the sense in which it moves through space.
+Space prevents the melody from being spatial, to be contained by space.
+Space allows what moves to be contained by it.
+But this is not what it means to move in space, but to occupy space.
+Space allows what inhabits it to be spatial.
+But in this sense space is occupied by hand rather than traveled through by hand.
+(Perhaps use containing language.)
+To see this, consider again why there really isn't a space for music to move in, but there is a space for our hand to move in: because if there were, it would allow a melody, like it allows our hand, to move continuously rather than discretely.
+But this means it would allow a melody, like it allows our hand, to be what it is in space without having to become so, and to remain what it is, unchanged, through every change of place. , rather than having to become so what it is musiof motion makes nonsense of the space music moves in is nonsensical, on the analysis above.
+It forces the melody to move discretely rather than continuously, and in a becoming of what it is, doesn't allow for a melody, for example, to *be* what it is there isn't a space for the melody to move in.
 And when we characterized this space earlier as allowing the hand but not the melody to *be* what it is in